prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/context.md

 ## Global and scoped context

-To avoid deeply passing around awareness of the current user, request, etc., Prefab allows you to set Context globally and also for a thread/request.
+To avoid deeply passing around awareness of the current user, request, etc., Prefab allows you to set Context globally and also for a thread/request scope or block.
 The mechanisms for doing so will vary by language and framework.

 When context is set, log levels and feature flags will be evaluated in that context.
 If you provide just-in-time context to your FF evaluations, it will be merged with the thread/request context and global context.
 More on merging below.